 - Clicking on a filename overwrites it to the Object field.
 For this reason, we recommend listing multiple files in a text editor and cutting and pasting them to the Object field.

-In the Field Delimiter field, select the delimiter used to separate values in the file(s).
+In the Field Delimiter field, select the delimiter used to separate values in the file(s), then Connect.

 Previewing your data

 Next, click Connect.
 A subset of your data appears as a preview.

 - a single value column (that is, one email per row for a single user), or

 - a multi-value column (that is, multiple emails or hobbies per row for a single user).
 You could, for example, include “sports”, “travel” and “reading” as a single user’s hobbies.

 Enabling multi-value columns